pkmn/engine/src/lib/gen2/README.md

 | **wrap**       | 0...5   | 3    |     | **perish song**   | 0...4    | 3    |
 | **item**       | TODO    | 5?   |     | **gender**        | 0..1     | 1    |

-From this we can determine the minimum bits required to store each data structure to determine how much overhead the representations above have after taking into consideration [alignment & padding](https://en.wikipedia.org/wiki/Data_structure_alignment) and [denormalization](https://en.wikipedia.org/wiki/Denormalization):
+From this one can determine the minimum bits required to store each data structure to determine how much overhead the preceding representations have after taking into consideration [alignment & padding](https://en.wikipedia.org/wiki/Data_structure_alignment) and [denormalization](https://en.wikipedia.org/wiki/Denormalization):